-Actions supported under this sub-theme may include sector-specific training programmes, among other supports, for aspiring entrepreneurs, early stage promoters, social enterprises, start-ups and established SMEs.
-Enterprise training courses will be provided appropriate to the needs at local level.
-Possible courses include starting your own business, online strategy and social media.
+Social, Community & Cooperative Enterprises Actions supported under this theme may include sector-specific training programmes, among other supports, for aspiring entrepreneurs, early stage promoters, social enterprises, start-ups and established SMEs.
+In the context of Specific Objective 8, the development of inclusive models of business support is an important tool to realise the potential of groups who are under-represented in enterprise, including women, young people and people with a disability.

+Enterprise training courses will be provided appropriate to the needs at local level as identified by LAGs.
+Possible areas include courses in starting your own business, online strategy and social media.